emericg/MiniVideo/PROFILING.md

 Profiling "mini manual"
 =======================

-Valgrind is a free software very useful for debugging massive software.
+Valgrind is a free software, very useful for debugging massive software.
 We are going to use it to perform code profiling and highlight memory leaks.
-The code must always be builded with debug directive (-g) and unstripped for optimal results.
+The code must be builded with debug directive (-g) and unstripped for optimal results.

 http://valgrind.org/
 http://valgrind.org/docs/manual/manual.html

 It is available on many platforms:
 X86/Linux, AMD64/Linux, ARM/Linux, PPC32/Linux, PPC64/Linux, S390X/Linux, MIPS32/Linux, MIPS64/Linux,
-ARM/Android (2.3.x and later), X86/Android (4.0 and later), X86/Darwin and AMD64/Darwin (Mac OS X 10.7, with limited support for 10.8).
+ARM/Android (2.3.x and later), X86/Android (4.0 and later), X86/Darwin and AMD64/Darwin (macOS 10.10+).

 Memcheck - Leak detection and misuse of memory related functions: